How to Organize a Successful Public Relations Event

 • Send photos, videos, and thanks within 48 hours

-• Compile press outcomes, mentions, stories
+• Compile press coverage, mentions, stories

 • Analyze impressions, interactions, and types of content created

-10. Transform the event into a springboard
+10. Transform the Event into a Springboard

 It can serve to:

-• Launch lasting collaborations with content creators
+• Launch lasting collaborations with journalists and content creators

-• Deploy a multi-phased influencer marketing campaign
+• Deploy an influencer marketing campaign in multiple phases

 • Create a visual library for several months

-• Strengthen notoriety in your ecosystem
+• Strengthen awareness in your ecosystem

 When done well, it creates: